erkil1452/gaze_workshop_public/README.md

 ## Preparation

 Please take these steps before the start of the tutorial.

-**This tutorial is currently under development.
-Please pull the latest changes before the tutorial (`git pull`).**
+Also please pull the latest code update (`git pull`) before the tutorial starts in case of last minute changes.

 ### Requirements